niyonkuru322/test1/README.md

-# This is just a fun !!!!
+# This is just fun !!!!
-DON'T LAUGH IT'S JUST A BEGINING
+DON'T LAUGH IT'S JUST A BEGINNING